c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 defined in `core.msg` without caring about the actual implementation in `q`.
-Accordingly, the only code that depends on `q` is that in `config` as it needs to tie the interfaces in `core.msg` to the actual implementations in `q` and make them available through Spring.
+Accordingly, the only code that depends on `q` is that in `config` as it needs to tie the interfaces in `core.msg` to the actual implementations in `q` and make them available through Spring's IoC container.
 To keep our sanity, we decided to do away with both JMS and Spring's own flavour of it: the code in `q` piggybacks directly on the HornetQ Core API to implement the various interfaces defined in `core.msg`.
 Besides these